SaranyaVelu-SK/React/README.md

         ii) useState returns a state variable and a setter function to update the state iii) whenever a state variable changes/updates, the component will be re-rendered

+ ## 3️⃣useEffect:
+        i) useEffect is a prebuilt react hook which will run after the component renders accepts a callback function and a dependency array - useEffect is a hook for running side effects in React function components. ii) useEffect returns undefined ⚠️
+        iii) useEffect runs based on the dependency array Depends on the dependency array:
+                [] → runs once (like componentDidMount)
+                [someVar] → runs when someVar changes
+                No array → runs after every render
+## 4️⃣useNavigate:
+## 5️⃣useRouteError:
+* useRouteError is a React Router hook (v6.4+) used inside an error element to access the error that was thrown during data loading, action submission, or rendering in a route.
+* You use useRouteError in a route’s errorElement to get information about what went wrong.
+This is useful for custom error handling and displaying helpful messages to users.
+* useRouteError is a React Router hook that gives you access to errors caught by the router so you can display them in a custom error UI.

 # 3️⃣1️⃣ Imports and Exports

     - Exports: